 We have long focused on cerebrospinal fluid (CSF), a fluid surrounding and inside the brain and spinal cord that provides basic mechanical and immune protection for the brain.
 CSF is a clear, water-like substance that can tell us a variety of details about the changes that may be occurring in a person’s brain.
 Our researchers collect CSF by conducting research lumbar punctures.
 The ADRC Clinical Core maintains a bank of CSF, plasma, and serum samples from well-characterized participants with normal and pathological aging, prodromal and diagnosed Alzheimer's, and other neurodegenerative dementias.
-CSF, plasma, and serum samples are provided to ADRC, other UW, and other Alzheimer's disease investigators nationally for development of biomarkers for assisting in the differential diagnosis of dementia, following disease progression and treatment response, and identifying persons at risk for dementia.
+CSF, plasma, and serum samples are provided to ADRC, other UW, and other Alzheimer's disease investigators nationally for development of new biomarkers, such as a blood test, for assisting in the differential diagnosis of dementia, following disease progression and treatment response, and identifying persons at risk for dementia.

 - For in-depth information on biomarkers and their value to dementia research and treatment, please read the NIA publication, Biomarkers for Dementia Detection and Research, now available in print and online.
 This 8-page fact sheet summarizes types of biomarkers and tests, what they are, and how they’re used.